feictions/feictions/README.md

 ### 👀 about me:

 - I am a U2 (junior) computer science student at McGill University 🇨🇦
-- I am currently working on a flappy bird project using C# 🦜
+- I am currently working on a tic tac toe project using C#

 ### :handshake: reach me through
 <center>